Exponential growth of colored HOMFLY-PT homology: Colored HOMFLY-PT homology

 The proof now proceeds as for Theorem~\ref{thm-Hss}, or its uncolored predecessor in \cite{Ras1}.
 The necessary reduced analogue of Lemma~\ref{lem-singlehor} can be proved by using the web evaluation algorithm introduced in Proposition~\ref{prop-annulareval}, which allows to keep the marked edge undisturbed in the simplification process.
 Further, it is easy to check by hand that the additional bigon relation \eqref{eqn-addbigon} holds in the categorified framework and that it causes a homogeneous shift in horizontal grading in all webs appearing in the algorithm (just like removing circles of labels that sum up $\sum o_i$). \end{proof}

 \begin{lem} For any web $W$ appearing in $\LC{\cal{B}}{}{}$, the singular Sorgel bimodule $\Dec(W)$ is finitely generated over $\cal{S}_\cal{B}$. \end{lem} \begin{proof} This would be obvious from the definition of $\Dec(W)$ if $\cal{S}_\cal{B}$ would contain an alphabet for every web edge of $W$.
-However, $W$ contains additional web edges on top of the ones already present as arcs of the diagram $\cal{B}$ -- namely the ones introduced in crossing resolutions.
-It remains to show that all decorations on the corresponding bad facets can be expressed as $\cal{S}_\cal{B}$-linear combination of only a finite number of basis decorations.
-For this, we consider a single crossing site:
+However, $W$ contains additional web edges on top of the ones already present as arcs of the diagram $\cal{B}$---namely the ones introduced in crossing resolutions, e.g. $\W_1, \W_2, \W_3$ and $\W_4$ in \eqref{eqn-crossingresol}.
+It remains to show that all decorations on these additional web edges can be expressed as $\cal{S}_\cal{B}$-linear combination of only a finite number of basis decorations.
+For this, we consider a typical web appearing at a crossing site:

 Here, the edges labelled with the alphabets $\Y_i$ come from arcs in the diagram $\cal{B}$ and the edges labelled by $\W_i$ alphabets are new.
 After eliminating $\W_4$, we see that the singular Soergel bimodule associated to this web is isomorphic to: